College Station & Bryan Texas

 The city lies about 95 miles northwest of Houston, 105 miles northeast of Austin, and 53 miles west of Huntsville on I-45.
 It is located on Texas Highway 6 and near US Highway 190.

-Just to the north of College Station is the City of Bryan, with over 86,000 residents.
+Just to the north of College Station is the City of Bryan, with about 84,000 residents.
 Bryan is the county seat of Brazos County.

 The Bryan-College Station metropolitan area has a population of over 250,000.